stafyniaksacha/documentation-V2/src/api/2/controller-auth/validate-my-credentials/index.md

 {{{since "1.0.0"}}}

-Validate the current user's credentials for the specified authentication strategy.
+Validate provided credentials against a specified authentication strategy.

-This route does not actually create or modify the user's credentials.
+This route does not actually create or modify credentials.

 The credentials to send will depend on the authentication plugin and authentication strategy.

----

-## Arguments

-* `jwt` / HTTP `Authorization` header: valid authentication token
-* `strategy`: name of the authentication strategy used to validate the provided credentials

 ---